apache/shardingsphere/docs/document/content/quick-start/sharding-jdbc-quick-start.en.md

 ## 2. Sharding Rule Configuration

-Sharding-JDBC can be configured by four methods, `Java`, `YAML`, `Spring namespace` and `Spring boot starter`.
+ShardingSphere-JDBC can be configured by four methods, `Java`, `YAML`, `Spring namespace` and `Spring boot starter`.
 Developers can choose the suitable method according to different situations.
 Please refer to [Configuration Manual](/en/manual/sharding-jdbc/configuration/) for more details.

 ## 3. Create DataSource